Saransh-cpp/ROOT/README.md

 ### Building docs on GH Pages

 The documentation is automatically built (on every PR) and deployed (on every push to `main`) to GH Pages using the `build-and-deploy-docs` workflow.

+## Limitations and problems

+Most of the limitations and problems can be found as independent issues in the [issue tracker on GitHub](https://github.com/Saransh-cpp/ROOT/issues).